CEO×NJPW: When Worlds Collide

-CEO×NJPW: When Worlds Collide was a professional wrestling event promoted by New Japan Pro-Wrestling (NJPW).
-The event took place on June 29, 2018, at the Ocean Center in Daytona Beach, Florida alongside the Community Effort Orlando (CEO) fighting game event.
+CEO×NJPW: When Worlds Collide was a professional wrestling event promoted by New Japan Pro-Wrestling (NJPW) in co-sponsorship with Community Effort Orlando (CEO).
+The event took place on June 29, 2018, at the Ocean Center in Daytona Beach, Florida alongside the CEO fighting game event.
 The event aired for free on CEO Gaming's official Twitch channel.

 The card comprised eight matches, including three on the pre-show.
 In the main event, the Golden☆Lovers (Kenny Omega and Kota Ibushi) defeated Los Ingobernables de Japón (Tetsuya Naito and Hiromu Takahashi) in a tag team match.

 Production

 Background

 On May 14, 2018, New Japan Pro-Wrestling (NJPW) announced a partnership with Community Effort Orlando (CEO) to produce a crossover professional wrestling show called CEO×NJPW: When Worlds Collide.
 The event was scheduled to be held on June 29, 2018, at the Ocean Center in Daytona Beach, Florida as part of CEO's fighting game event that year.
 This partnership came by way of NJPW wrestler Kenny Omega.
 The event card was officially announced on June 26.